nautobot/nautobot-app-ssot/docs/admin/upgrade.md

 ## Upgrade Guide

 When a new release comes out it may be necessary to run a migration of the database to account for any changes in the data models used by this plugin.
 Execute the command `nautobot-server post-upgrade` within the runtime environment of your Nautobot installation after updating the `nautobot-ssot` package via `pip`.

+### Potential Apps Conflicts

+!!! warning
+    If upgrading from `1.x` version to `2.x` version of `nautobot-ssot` App, note that it now incorporates features previously provided by individual apps.

+Conflicting Apps list:

+- `nautobot_plugin_ssot_aci`
+- `nautobot_plugin_ssot_arista_cloudvision`
+- `nautobot_plugin_ssot_infoblox`
+- `nautobot_plugin_ssot_ipfabric`
+- `nautobot_plugin_ssot_servicenow`

+To prevent conflicts during `nautobot-ssot` upgrade:

+- Remove conflicting applications from the `PLUGINS` section in your Nautobot configuration before enabling the latest `nautobot-ssot` version.
+- Transfer the configuration for conflicting apps to the `PLUGIN_CONFIG["nautobot_ssot"]` section of your Nautobot configuration.
+See `development/nautobot_config.py` for an example.
+Each [integration set up guide](#integrations-configuration) contains a chapter with upgrade instructions.
+- Remove conflicting applications from your project's requirements.

+These steps will help prevent issues during `nautobot-ssot` upgrades.
+Always back up your data and thoroughly test your configuration after these changes.

+!!! warning
+    If conflicting Apps remain in `PLUGINS`, the `nautobot-ssot` App will raise an exception during startup to prevent potential conflicts.